kjnebel/ChartApp/README.md

 The Django backend was implemented using Python.

 ## Backend setup
-To start the backup you will first want to create and activate a virtual environment in the backend folder using the following commands for windows:
+To start the backup you will first want to create and activate a virtual environment in the ChartAppBackend/chartapp-backend folder using the following commands for windows:
 $ python3 -m venv env
 $ env\Scripts\activate